RISE Advise

 Chantal Ghanney Simons

 Dr. Simons investigates barriers to medical careers for underrepresented groups and co-directs Michigan’s Urology Academy.
-They also focus on global surgery education, emphasizing competency-based training and bi-directional learning.
+She also focuses on global surgery education, emphasizing competency-based training and bi-directional learning.

 Rachel Gottlieb-Smith

 Dr. Gottlieb-Smith, a pediatric neurologist, leads education for the Child Neurology Residency Program.
-They integrate clinical informatics into precision education to address learning gaps in real time.
+She integrates clinical informatics into precision education to address learning gaps in real time.
 Dr. Gottlieb-Smith is also an Associate Editor for the Journal of Graduate Medical Education.

 Karri Grob